fredrikaverpil/pyside2-windows/README.md

 - pyside2-windows (this project)

-<br><br>

 ## Download the standalone wheels

 [Releases](https://github.com/fredrikaverpil/pyside2-windows/releases) contain built PySide2 wheels.

 If you wish to check the wheels produced by e.g. a PR, see the [AppVeyor build history](https://ci.appveyor.com/project/fredrikaverpil/pyside2-windows/history), navigate to a build and download the attached artifacts.

-<br><br>

-## Known issues

-### Build issues

-- `libxml2`/`libxslt` libraries are not installed/available.
-Is is also my understanding that the Windows version of PySide2 does not yet support these anyways.

-### Upstream issues

-All upstream issues should be reported in the [official PySide issue tracker](https://bugreports.qt.io/projects/PYSIDE/issues).

-Note: PRs attempting to fix upstream fixes will not be accepted.
-Please send your PR upstream instead.

-<br><br>

 ## How does this work?